Reaper-Net/Reaper/README.md

 ### Implementation

-Your Endpoint is injected as a *singleton*.
+Your Endpoint is injected as a *singleton* by default.
 This means that you should not store any state in your Endpoint (not that you would anyway, right?).
 Your HandleAsync method is invoked on a per-request basis.

-To resolve services, use the `Resolve<TService>()` method (which includes singletons etc).
+To resolve services further services (scoped etc), use the `Resolve<TService>()` method (which includes singletons etc).

 An example would be: